 - Brabham BT38 (Gerry Birrell): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
 Raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
-Then to Roy Witz (Arlington Heights, IL) for 1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
+Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
 Subsequent history unknown.

 - March 722 (David Purley): New to David Purley and entered by Lec Refrigeration Racing for him in F2 in 1972.
 Retained for 1973, but converted to Formula Atlantic and run in the two British championships, winning five races.
 Raced by Dieter Quester at Macau at the end of 1973, who was said to have bought the "73B".
 Subsequent history unknown, but possibly sold in the Far East.